A microscopic view of caffeine crystals and why the world’s favorite stimulant is anything but harmless to the

 The high demand and dependence on PPI drugs (proton pump inhibitors) like Prilosec or a 24 hour drug like Nexium does not come without a heavy price!

 Undesired weight gain is one of the associative side effects of long term treatment with PPI drugs as reported and published in the peer-reviewed World Journal of Gastroenterology.

-Once on the purple pill, always on the purple pill.
+Once on the purple pill for reflux, always on the purple pill.
 The outlook is bleak and a ballooning backside is on the horizon unless you take charge and make some changes – losing the caffeine being Job #1.

 Caffeine Whacks the Adrenals

 Even folks who are seriously health-conscious seem to have trouble shaking the caffeine habit which never ceases to surprise me.

-Those who eat low carb seem to have a particularly difficult time managing caffeine intake perhaps because caffeine stimulates the liver to release sugar into the bloodstream, in essence, a way to get carbs without actually eating them
+Those who eat low carb, keto or paleo seem to have a particularly difficult time managing caffeine intake perhaps because caffeine stimulates the liver to release sugar into the bloodstream, in essence, a way to get carbs without actually eating them!